cyrraz/plothist/docs/advanced/model_examples.rst

 Model uncertainty
 -----------------

-As said ealier, the comparison function can take any comparison method available in ``plot_comparison()``.
+As said earlier, the comparison function can take any comparison method available in ``plot_comparison()``.
 To use pulls instead of the ratio to compare the histograms:

 .. literalinclude:: ../examples/model_ex/model_examples_pull.py
     :language: python